Omar-Saad-ELGharbawy/Omar-Saad-ELGharbawy.github.io/index.md

 - Code ex:
 ```
   string name = "Omar";
-  string &name = name;    // Outputs the memory location of the name variable
+  cout << &name ;    // Outputs the memory location of the name variable
  ```
 3. To declare a pointer
 - Code ex: